hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/07_styling_and_animating_react_native_apps.md

 * Now we hope to animate the ` Button ` such that when the user hits it comes toward the screen by getting larger and larger and finally it disapears and the places list appear instead.
 * **Animation** in general is nothing more than a property or a set of properties get updated over time.
 The main challenge with **Animation** is **performance**.
 * To achieve that we can use the ` Animated ` **Api** provided by ` React Native `.
 * ` Animated ` **Api** provides ` Animated.Value ` which is a ` class ` we can instantiate ` instances ` out of it.
-These ` instances ` can be used in **Animation** because ` Animated ` **Api** provides a simple and efficient way to update their values.
+These ` instances ` can be used in **Animation** because ` Animated ` **Api** provides a simple and efficient way to update their values over time.
 So not to be confused, an instance of ` Animated.Value ` is not a primitive value, it provides us a value and a way to update this value over time.
 * We can assign the instance of ` Animated.Value ` to a ` style ` property and we use a method from ` Animated ` **Api** to update the value.
   * ` Animated ` **Api** provides us with ` components ` that can be animated such as ` Animated.View `, ` Animated.Text ` and others.
 We should use these ` components ` because ` Animated.Value ` is not a primitive value.
 For that reason it is used with ` components ` that understand it.
   * For now we will use ` timing ` which is a method we can use to update the value over a time stamp defined by us.
 * Finally, we need a ` style ` property that we can update to achieve our goal.
-We have ` transform ` property which is used to define certain transformation such as scale and rotation. ` transform ` is assigned an array of objects.
+We have ` transform ` property which is used to define certain transformation such as ` scale ` and ` rotation `. ` transform ` is assigned an array of objects.
 Each object has a key which is the kind of transformation, in our case it is ` scale `, and a value, which is in our case the ` Animated.Value ` instance from the ` state `.
 * I hope that it is a bit clear till now how we will achieve animation.
 Let's start:
   1. First ` import ` the ` Animated ` **Api**.
   ```js
   import { View, Text, TouchableOpacity, StyleSheet, Animated } from 'react-native';
   ```

   2. Then we define a property in the ` state ` and assign it, guess what, an instance of ` Animated.Value `.
   ```js
   this.state = {